-- the year shown on the tax return you want to amend for example, 2007 - the item number on the tax return and a description of the change - the amount of income or deductions to be added or taken away, if relevant - the amount of tax offsets to be increased or decreased, if relevant - the claim type code if one applies to the item you are changing - an explanation of why you made the mistake - a declaration as follows: 'I declare that all the information I have given in this letter, including any attachments, is true and correct.' - the date, and - your signature.
+- your name, address, phone number and tax file number - the year shown on the tax return you want to amend - for example, 2008 - the item number on the tax return and a description of the change - the amount of income or deductions to be added or taken away, if relevant - the amount of tax offsets to be increased or decreased, if relevant - the claim type code if one applies to the item you are changing - an explanation of why you made the mistake or the reason for the change - a declaration as follows: 'I declare that all the information I have given in this letter, including any attachments, is true and correct.' - the date, and - your signature.

-It is very important that your letter explains why you made the mistake, so that we can assess any penalty or interest charge correctly.
+It is very important that your letter explains why you made the mistake or the reason for the change, so that we can correctly assess any penalty or interest charge.
 Make sure you attach to your letter any additional information that applies to your amendment.